ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 What I wish you, the reader, should take away from this post is the
 following:

-TODO(tazjin): Figure out what people should actually take away from this post.
+TODO(tazjin): Figure out what people should take away from this post.
 I need to sleep on it.
 It's something about not dismissing tools just because of their age, urging them to explore paradigms that might seem unfamiliar and so on.
 Ideas welcome.

 ---------------